 We have seen a changing trend in this area as well of Playa Del Carmen real estate.
 In the past, most people bought and either had a management company or just posted on Airbnb.
 Two new trends have emerged lately.
 One is the all-in-one purchase of a condo and in house management.
 Usually, the fees are higher but sometimes the return is good, and the frustration is lower.
 The second thing we have noticed is the cross-platform marketing of condos.
 With a tighter vacation rental market, people have been looking to promote their properties more.
 This mean advertising in multiple languages (especially since the national market is up) and on multiple websites.
 See our article on 15 tips to best prepare your property for rental.

 Some people that rely on just one platform have seen more competition and lower returns lately.
 With more competition, it is always the more creative and more savvy that get ahead.
 It also means having a good realtor is more important than ever.

 How do you buy real estate in Playa Del Carmen with no MLS?

 What about comparison prices, though?
 Without a detailed list of properties and prices it can be hard to compare.
-It can also be hard to know what prices are good deals and what is not.
+It can also be hard to know what prices good deals are and what is not.
 More and more condos in Playa Del Carmen are priced fairly similarly, so that helps.
-It does take a lot of research looking at condos and coming up with comparisons on your own to know what is a good deal for you.
+It does take a lot of research looking at condos and coming up with comparisons on your own to know what a good deal for you is.